The Zimmer Program for partially hyperbolic actions: Results

-\begin{definition} Let $G \curvearrowright M$ be a locally free $C^r$ group action, $r \ge 1$.
-We say that $g \in G$ is {\it hyperbolic for $G \curvearrowright M$} if there is a splitting $TM = E^s_g \oplus E^0_g \oplus E^u_g$, where $E^0g = \mf g^0_g$ and $E^s_g, E^u_g$ are subbundles of $TM$ which contract uniformly under forward and backwards iterates of $g$, respectively. \end{definition}
+\begin{definition} Let $G \curvearrowright X$ be a locally free $C^r$ group action, $r \ge 1$.
+We say that $g \in G$ is {\it hyperbolic for $G \curvearrowright X$} if there is a splitting $TX = E^s_g \oplus E^0_g \oplus E^u_g$, where $E^0_g = \mf g^0_g$ and $E^s_g, E^u_g$ are subbundles of $TX$ which contract uniformly under forward and backwards iterates of $g$, respectively. \end{definition}

 Notice that $g$ always exponentially contracts $\mf g^-_g$ and $\mf g^+_g$ under forward and backward iterates, respectively.
-That $g$ is hyperbolic asks that these bundles can be extended to bundles $TM$ with the same property.
-Let $\mathcal{H}$ be the set of hyperbolic elements of $G \curvearrowright M$.
+That $g$ is hyperbolic asks that these bundles can be extended to bundles $TX$ with the same property.
+Let $\mathcal{H}$ be the set of hyperbolic elements of $G \curvearrowright X$.
 Note that $\mathcal{H}$ is invariant under conjugation in $G$.

 The other definition required is the Jordan-Chevalley projection.
-If $G$ is a semisimple Lie group, and $g \in G$, there exists a decomposition of $g$ called the {\it Jordan-Chevalley decomposition} as $g = kan$, where $k$ is $\ad$-compact, $a$ is $\R$-semisimple, $n$ is $\ad$-unipotent, and $k$, $a$ and $n$ pairwise commute.
-The {\it Jordan projection} of $g$ is defined by $\mc J(g) = a \pmod W$, where $\mod W$ is taken to mean modulo the action of the Weyl group.
-The Jordan-Chevalley projection takes values in a Weyl chamber of $G$, which can be chosen with respect to any $\R$-split Cartan subgroup.
+If $G$ is a semisimple Lie group, and $g \in G$, there exists a decomposition of $g$ called the {\it Jordan-Chevalley decomposition} as $g = kan$, where $k$ is $\Ad$-compact, $a$ is $\R$-semisimple, $n$ is $\Ad$-unipotent, and $k$, $a$ and $n$ pairwise commute.
+Given a split Cartan subgroup $A \subset \G$, the {\it Jordan projection} of $g$ is defined by $\mc J(g) = a' \pmod W$, where $a' \in A$ is conjugate to $a$ and $\mod W$ is taken to mean modulo the action of the Weyl group (here and in the rest of the paper by {\it the Weyl group} we will always mean the \emph{restricted} Weyl group, i.e. the group generated by the reflections corresponding to restricted roots).
+The Jordan-Chevalley projection takes values in a Weyl chamber of $\G$, which can be chosen with respect to any $\R$-split Cartan subgroup.
 For a thorough treatment of this topic, see \cite[Section 4.2]{humphreys}.

-\begin{corollary} Suppose that every simple factor of a real semisimple group $\G$ has real rank at least 2, and let $\G \curvearrowright X$ be a $C^\infty$ action.
-Let $\mathcal{H}$ be the set of hyperbolic elements for $G \curvearrowright M$.
-Assume either \begin{itemize} \item that $\mc J(\mathcal{H})$ has dense image, or \item that $\mathcal{H}$ intersects the set of $\R$-semisimple elements in a dense set. \end{itemize} Then the action is smoothly conjugate to a bi-homogeneous $\G$-action. \end{corollary}
+\begin{corollary} Suppose that every simple factor of a real semisimple group $G$ has real rank at least 2, and let $G \curvearrowright X$ be a $C^\infty$ volume preserving action.
+Let $\mathcal{H}$ be the set of hyperbolic elements for $G \curvearrowright X$.
+Assume either \begin{itemize} \item that $\mc J(\mathcal{H})$ has dense image, or \item that $\mathcal{H}$ intersects the set of $\R$-semisimple elements in a dense set. \end{itemize} Then the $\G$ action is finitely covered by a bi-homogeneous $\G$-action. \end{corollary}